baumrock/RockDevTools/docs/rockcss/readme.md

 RockCSS is a powerful CSS extension that brings fluid typography and responsive scaling to your ProcessWire projects with minimal effort.
 It introduces two groundbreaking functions - `grow()` and `shrink()` - that make responsive design intuitive and maintainable.

+> Note: As of 2025-06-11 I recommend to use RockFrontend for this feature!
+See the docs about the grow feature there!

 ## Why RockCSS is Great

 1. **Simplified Fluid Typography**